delving/schemaleon/docs/storage.md

 Two of the above sections of the database actually correspond to multiple actual directories, since documents are always stored in collections according the the name of the schema to which they belong.
 The shared documents are structured directly that way, while the primary documents are first dividied into sections according to the group of users to which they belong.

-There is one special group with the identifier **OSCR** which is to contain the powerful administrator users who have the rights to do things like group management and language translation.
+There is one special group with the identifier **schemaleon** which is to contain the powerful administrator users who have the rights to do things like group management and language translation.

 ### /schemas/shared and /schemas/primary